Java Platform, Standard Edition Installation Guide

 0 no yes no

-WEB_ANALYTICS= Windows, macOS EXE, MSI JRE Enable, Disable Enables or disables the installer to send installation-related statistics to an Oracle server.
-Enable yes yes yes
+WEB_ANALYTICS= Windows, macOS EXE, MSI JRE 1, 0 When WEB_ANALYTICS=1 is set, the installer sends installation-related statistics to an Oracle server.
+1 yes yes yes

-WEB_JAVA= Windows, macOS, Linux, Solaris EXE, MSI JRE Enable, Disable Configures the installation so downloaded Java applications are, or are not, allowed to run in a web browser or by Java Web Start.
-Enable yes yes yes
+WEB_JAVA= Windows, macOS, Linux, Solaris EXE, MSI JRE 1, 0 When WEB_JAVA=1 is set, the installer configures the installation so downloaded Java applications are allowed to run in a web browser or by Java Web Start.
+1 yes yes yes

 WEB_JAVA_SECURITY_LEVEL= Windows, macOS, Linux, Solaris EXE, MSI JRE H (high), VH (very high) Configures the installation's security level for Java applications running in a browser or run with Java Web Start.
 VH yes yes yes